jowp-code/ctf/tryHackMe/uaHighSchool.md

 ```
 <br>

 > Well that's unfortunate...
 I need to see what's going on with this file, maybe someone has modified it.
 I attempted to use binwalk to extract any files, but it was unsuccessful so at this point I decided to look at the magic bytes for the file.
-Unfortuantely I had a brain fart and could not remember what all HEX editors come bundled with Kali so I grabbed the first one that looked right.
+Unfortunately I had a brain fart and could not remember what all HEX editors come bundled with Kali so I grabbed the first one that looked right.

 <br>

-> The magic bytes inidcate that the file is a PNG, not a JPG... it's labeled as a .jpg so let's change the magic bytes to match the jpg extension
+> The magic bytes indicate that the file is a PNG, not a JPG... it's labeled as a .jpg so let's change the magic bytes to match the jpg extension
 ```FF D8 FF E0 00 10 4A 46 49 46 00 01```.

 <br>